 Instructional assistants generally work with licensed instructors to ensure the proper learning of the individuals they are teaching.
 Oftentimes, instructional assistants will work in special education classes, where students may need extra guidance and support.
 Other times, instructional assistants work in classrooms, alongside instructors with varying types of students.
 An assistant instructor will aid the instructor by keeping notes on the progress of the group being instructed, as well as th…Read more

 Instructional Assistant Tasks

-Foster a positive learning atmosphere and assist the classroom teacher in eliminating potential disruptions.
+- Foster a positive learning atmosphere and assist the classroom teacher in eliminating potential disruptions.

-Target low-performing students with specialized attention and one-on-one learning to help them achieve their academic goals.
+- Target low-performing students with specialized attention and one-on-one learning to help them achieve their academic goals.